Map-Machina/PerfCollector1/README.md

 address>:<port>`.
 The `<site id>:<host id>` tuple must be unique.
 The site is must be the same for all hosts.
 The hosts do not require consequtive identification numbers.

+The tool supports collecting raw data directly into a database but that support is currently not functional and is therefore not documented.

 ## perfcollectord